josiah-d/eeg_analyis_affective_music/README.md

 ## Next Steps

 * Analyze by the type of affective music
-* Analyze by stated response to affective music exposure
+* Analyze by the stated response to affective music exposure
 * Explore sentiment analysis & emotional response to affective music
 * EDA of STD, rate of change, skew, cartesian distance
 * Group data by age